 Someone told Ivar about Seattle and the lumbering business, which his father had been involved in.
 He took a gamble, bought a train ticket and headed out West.
 Upon arriving in Seattle, he found a boarding house and put down $50 for a month’s rent.
 He found work at a lumber mill in Ballard, but it only lasted a couple of months.
 He then washed cars at a dealership.
 Two weeks later he heard about a job in an import-export firm.
 He applied for a job and was hired.

 One of the business partners in the company he worked for had started an oyster hatchery in South Bend but abruptly quit and left the company.
 Ivar was sent down to the plant to keep the books.
 He knew little to nothing about book keeping but the company trusted him.
-Upon arriving to the plant he had no knowledge about oysters.
-Over the next four years he learned every part of the industry: seeding, growering, harvesting and later selling.
-He spend his summers traveling the United States west of the Mississippi calling on food brokers and wholesale companies.
+Upon arriving to the plant, he had no knowledge about oysters.
+Over the next four years he learned every part of the industry: seeding, growing, harvesting and later selling.
+He spent his summers traveling the United States west of the Mississippi calling on food brokers and wholesale companies.

 After being in America for ten years he headed back to Germany.
 He was shocked to see how Germany had changed under the Nazi regime and told his father he could not be happy in Germany and wanted to return to America.

-Joe and John, two of Ivars son's, followed him into the seafood business first working for him and then going out on their own.
+Joe and John, two of Ivar’s son's, followed him into the seafood business first working for him and then going out on their own.
 Joe took over a fish market on Queen Anne in Seattle adding a fish bar.
-He then went on to work for a number of seafood distributors in sales.
+He then went on to work for a few seafood distributors in sales.
 John worked for the company that purchased Pacific Pearl Seafoods for a while but then went out on his own first starting a trading company and then formed Seatech.

 Todd, Joe's son, helped out at the fish market, did a stint as commercial fisherman in Alaska, worked at a Dungeness crab plant and then went to work for John at Seatech.